Frances-Odunaiya/Frances-Odunaiya/README.md

-# Hello there! 👋, I'm Frances a.k.a Rola, a passionate and multi-talented individual with a love for all things tech, data, and health.
-As you explore this corner of the digital world, you'll find a collection of my endeavors in software development, data analysis, business intelligence, and business analysis.
+# Hello there! 👋, I'm Frances also known as Rola.
+## I am passionate and multi-talented with a love for all things tech, data, and health.
+### As you explore this corner of the digital world, you'll find a collection of my endeavors in software development, data analysis, business intelligence, and business analysis.

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=....+Feel+free+to+connect!;Thank+you+.)](https://git.io/typing-svg)